 The Journal accepts student Note and Comment submissions only through our online submission system.
-If you have any difficulties with the mechanics of the submission process, please email Managing Editors Sara Mendez (sara.mendez@yale.edu) and Jordan Kei-Rahn (jordan.kei-rahn@yale.edu) with questions.
+If you have any difficulties with the mechanics of the submission process, please email Managing Editors Ako Ndefo-Haven (ako.ndefo-haven@yale.edu) and Matthew Beattie-Callahan (matthew.beattie-callahan@yale.edu) with questions.

-- 1. To submit your Note or Comment, go to https://yalelawjournal.force.com/submissions.
+- 1. To submit your Note or Comment, go to https://yalelawjournal.my.site.com/submissions.
 If you have never used YLJ's submission platform before, click "Not a member?" to create your account. - 2.
 Once logged in, click "New Submission," then check the "Student Note" or "Student Comment" bubble and select "Next." - 3.
 Follow the instructions to input the required information on the next three screens. - 4.
 On the "File Uploads" page, you must upload the following submission materials in Microsoft Word format: - a.
 Submission File: Upload your fully anonymized submission.
 Please be sure your document includes a Table of Contents and a Cover Page.
-The Cover Page should include: (1) the title of your piece in the upper left corner; (2) the word count including footnotes; (3) an Abstract no longer than 100 words; and (4) a sentence indicating whether you have previously submitted the Note or Comment.

-b.
-Supplementary Files:
+The Cover Page should include: (1) the title of your piece in the upper left corner, (2) the word count including footnotes, (3) an Abstract no longer than 100 words, and (4) a sentence indicating whether you have previously submitted the Note or Comment. - b.
+Supplementary Files: - i.

-i.
 Statement of Originality: Upload your Statement of Originality.
-As with your submission, please be sure that your Statement of Originality has been

-- thoroughly anonymized and that your name and other identifying information do not appear anywhere in the document, including in the filename. - ii.
-Revise & Resubmit Letter(s)/Feedback Letter(s): If you have previously submitted your Note or Comment (even to prior Volumes), you are required to upload the original version of any previous R&R(s)/Feedback Letter(s) associated with your submission. - iii.
+As with your submission, please be sure that your Statement of Originality has been thoroughly anonymized and that your name and other identifying information do not appear anywhere in the document, including in the filename. - ii.
+Feedback Letter(s)/Revise & Resubmit Letter(s): If you have previously submitted your Note or Comment (even to prior Volumes), you are required to upload the original version of any previous Feedback Letter(s)/R&R(s)associated with your submission. - iii.
 Resubmission Memorandum: If you have previously submitted your Note or Comment (even to prior Volumes), you are required to upload a Resubmission Memorandum responding to the Feedback Letter.
 If you have previously resubmitted your Note or Comment, please upload all previous Resubmission Memoranda as well. - iv.
 Disclosure Requirements: The Yale Law Journal requires disclosure of conflicts of interest, underlying data, and IRB approval, when applicable.
 To comply with these requirements, please upload as a supplementary file a single document titled "[SUBMISSION TITLE]DISCLOSURES."
 These disclosure requirements are discussed at greater length in our General Submission Guidelines.
 For the Journal's guidelines pertaining to empirical work, please refer to the Data-Retention Policy for Authors and Dataverse Instructions. - 5.
 After uploading the required documents, select "Next" to navigate to the "Submit" page.
-Confirm the accuracy of the information you have provided, then select "Submit." - 6.
-Follow the link to and complete the mandatory Notes & Comments Submission Survey.
+Confirm the accuracy of the information you have provided, then select "Submit."

+6. Follow the link to and complete the mandatory Notes & Comments Submission Survey.
 This Survey is required for all Notes or Comments authors, and your submission will not be reviewed until you have filled it out.
 Note that Members of the Notes & Comments Committee will never gain access to the contents of this Survey, and your personal information will not be used to evaluate your Note or Comment.
 Your information will be held in strict confidence by the Managing Editors, and only the Managing Editors will know the identity of authors whose Notes or Comments are not accepted.
 Your information may be used at an aggregate level to help the Committee better understand the composition of the submissions pool, but it will not be linked to you as an identified or unidentified individual.
-If you have any questions about this Survey, please contact Managing Editors Sara Mendez (sara.mendez@yale.edu) and Jordan Kei-Rahn (jordan.kei-rahn@yale.edu).
+If you have any questions about this Survey, please contact Managing Editors Ako Ndefo-Haven (ako.ndefo-haven@yale.edu) and Matthew Beattie-Callahan (matthew.beattie-callahan@yale.edu).